 Fit for Duty testing is legal.
-Employers do have a legal right to be sure that employees will perform the tasks safely.
+Employers have a legal right to be sure that employees will perform the tasks safely.

-By the Americans with Disabilities Act, disability cannot prevent a worker from doing the job’s essential functions, and employers cannot discriminate against hiring a disabled worker.
+It should be noted, however, that according to the Americans with Disabilities Act, disability cannot prevent a worker from doing the job’s essential functions, and employers cannot discriminate against hiring a disabled worker.

 When Is a Fit for Duty Exam Conducted?

 By EEOC regulation, the employer can ask the employee to take a fit for duty exam if one of the below items is true: